RxLaboratory/Duik/src-docs/docs/guide/performance.md

 This preset is optimized for those who need to have more features (and a fast computer) and a better preview.

-- Duik [Bones](bones/index.md) are set to be full bones with their envelops and noodles.
-- Duik [Controllers](controllers/index.md) are set to use raster layers.
 - The composition preview mode is set to `Off (final quality)`.
 - The `Draft 3D` mode is enabled.
 - The preview resolution of the current composition is reduced by a factor of the composition width divided by 960 (that means a half for 1920 pixel wide compositions).